alttch/eva3/doc/sfa/sfa_framework.rst

 * **params** (object):
     * **timeframe** time frame to display, e.g. *5T* - last 5 min, *2H* - last 2
       hours, *2D* last 2 days etc.
-    * **fill** precision, 10T-60T recommended.
-The more accurate precision is, the more data points are displayed (but chart is slower)
+    * **fill** precision[:np], 10T-60T recommended.
+The more accurate precision
+          is, the more data points are displayed (but chart is slower). np - optional parameter, number precision.
+Default: *30T:2*
     * **update** chart update interval, in seconds.
 Set *0* or *null* to disable updates
     * **prop** item state property to use (default: *'value'*)

 .. note::